 Like most soups, this Moroccan lentil soup recipe gets better with time as the complex seasonings have time to develop.
 Make it a day ahead if you can--this easy slow cooker/crock pot recipe variation makes it a cinch to get the soup cooking while you do other things.

-Diced eggplant turns tender and tasty sautéed with garlic and olive oil.
-Toss with fresh plum tomatoes, green olives and capers and you have a simple light summer sauce.
-We like it over angel hair pasta, but any type of pasta will work.
+In this eggplant pasta dish, diced eggplant turns tender when sautéed with garlic and olive oil.
+Toss with fresh plum tomatoes, green olives and capers and you have a simple, tasty sauce.
+We like the eggplant pasta sauce over angel hair pasta, but any type will work.
 Serve with freshly grated Parmesan cheese and a mixed green salad.

 Here we bake breaded eggplant for crispy results with fewer calories to boot.
 This makeover of the classic recipe was originally developed by our Test Kitchen in 1995 and got an update in 2020 for our 30th anniversary issue.